Finite temperature quantum noise correlations as a probe for topological helical edge modes: Quantum noise in quantum spin Hall setup

-However, we observe one profound difference.
-In the presence of chiral edge modes, the quantum noise $S_{24}^q$ is pure thermal-like, but for helical edge modes, shot noise also contributes to autocorrelation.
-It distinguishes chiral from helical edge modes.
+which differentiates helical from the chiral case.
+For chiral, $S_{11}^q = S_{33}^q \ne S_{22}^q = S_{44}^q$.
+Again, we observe another profound difference.
+For chiral edge modes, the quantum noise $S_{22}^q = S_{44}^q$ is pure {thermal noise-like}, but for helical edge modes, {shot noise-like contribution} also contributes to autocorrelation.
+This distinguishes chiral from helical edge modes, {which is shown in Figs.~\ref{fig:6}(a) and (b) in the regimes $eV\gg k_B \mathcal{T}$ and $eV = k_B \mathcal{T}$ respectively.}